 and may include:

-- subscription to AM policy event(s) notification as "evSubsc" attribute;
+- subscription to AM policy event(s) notification as "evSubscs" attribute;

-- an AF Application Identifier as "afAppId" attribute;
+- list of AF Application Identifier as "afAppIds" attribute;

+- a high throughput requirement Indication as "highThruInd" attribute;

+- service coverage requirements as "covReqs" attribute;

+- list of traffic filtering information as "trafficFilters" attribute or "ethTrafficFilters" attribute;

+- policy duration requirement as "policyDuration" attribute.

-Editor's note: The complete list of attributes is FFS.
+Editor's note: Whether may include "afAppIds" attribute, "trafficFilters" attribute or "ethTrafficFilters" attribute is FFS.

 Upon receipt of the corresponding HTTP POST message, if the AF is authorized by the NEF to request the AM policy authorization, the NEF shall trigger a respective Npcf_AMPolicyAuthorization_Create request as defined in 3GPP TS 29.534 [43].
 If the request is accepted by the PCF and the PCF informs the NEF with a successful response, the NEF shall create a new subscription and assign a subscription identifier for the "Individual application AM Context" resource.
-Then the NEF shall send a HTTP "201 Created" response with AppAmContextExpRespData data structure as response body and a Location header field containing the URI of the created individual subscription resource.
+Then the NEF shall send a HTTP "201 Created" response with AppAmContextExpRespData data structure as response body and a Location header field containing the URI of the created individual subscription resource to the AF.

+If the NEF receives an error code from the PCF, the NEF shall not create the resource and shall respond to the AF with a proper error status code.

 *** 4th Change ***